jawuanlewis-fullbay/jawuanlewis-fullbay/README.md

 # Hey, It's Jawuan 👋

-Software Engineer 1 currently working with the Parts team 🛠️
+Software Engineer 1 currently ~~working with the Parts team 🛠️~~ transitioning teams due to Picard Wave

 #### Feel free to connect outside of work!